smithhj2001-sys/The-Persistence-of-Insulin-Shock-Therapy/index.md

 16  Gillies, “Hypoglycaemic Therapy In The Psychoses,” 1255.

-17  Andrew Scull, Desperate Remedies: Psychiatry’s Turbulent Quest to Cure Mental Illness (Harvard University Press, 2022), 116.
+17  Andrew Scull, _Desperate Remedies: Psychiatry’s Turbulent Quest to Cure Mental Illness_ (Harvard University Press, 2022), 116.

-18  Leonard Roy Frank, "Psychiatry's Unholy Trinity-Fraud, Fear, and Force: A Personal Account," IDEAS ON LIBERTY 52 (2002): 26.
+18  Leonard Roy Frank, "Psychiatry's Unholy Trinity-Fraud, Fear, and Force: A Personal Account," I_DEAS ON LIBERTY_ 52 (2002): 26.

 19  Harold Bourne, “The Insulin Myth,” The Lancet 262 (1953): 964.

 20  Robert Freudenthal and Joanna Moncrieff, “’A landmark in psychiatric progress’?
-The role of evidence in the rise and fall of insulin coma therapy,” History of
+The role of evidence in the rise and fall of insulin coma therapy,” _History of
-Psychiatry 33 (2022): 70.
+Psychiatry_ 33 (2022): 70.

 21  Freudenthal and Moncrieff, “’A landmark in psychiatric progress’?”
 71.

-22  Harold Bourne, ”Insulin Coma in Decline,” The American Journal of Psychiatry 114 (May 1958): 1015-1016.
+22  Harold Bourne, ”Insulin Coma in Decline,” _The American Journal of Psychiatry_ 114 (May 1958): 1015-1016.

 23  Freudenthal and Moncrieff, “’A landmark in psychiatric progress’?”
 75.

-24  Deborah Blythe Doroshow, “Performing a Cure for Schizophrenia: Insulin Coma Therapy on the Wards,” Journal of the History of Medicine and Allied Sciences 62, no. 2 (2007): 219.
+24  Deborah Blythe Doroshow, “Performing a Cure for Schizophrenia: Insulin Coma Therapy on the Wards,” _Journal of the History of Medicine and Allied Sciences_ 62, no. 2 (2007): 219.

-25  Manfred Braun and Ellen Gilmore, “Advances in Insulin Coma Therapy,” The American Journal of Nursing 60, no. 11 (November 1960): 1628.
+25  Manfred Braun and Ellen Gilmore, “Advances in Insulin Coma Therapy,” _The American Journal of Nursing_ 60, no. 11 (November 1960): 1628.

-26  Joseph Wortis and Jeff Roberts, “Insulin Shock Treatment in the Psychoses,” The American Journal of Nursing 37, no. 5 (1937): 495.
+26  Joseph Wortis and Jeff Roberts, “Insulin Shock Treatment in the Psychoses,” _The American Journal of Nursing_ 37, no. 5 (1937): 495.

 27  Wortis and Roberts, “Insulin Shock Treatment in the Psychoses,” 496.